balcilar/gnn-matlang/README.md

 This repository consists of codes of ["Breaking the Limits of Message Passing Graph Neural Networks"](https://arxiv.org/pdf/2106.04319.pdf) paper published in ICML2021.

 ## Requirements
 These libraries' versions are not strictly needed.
-But these are the configurations in our test machine.
+But these are the configurations of our test machine.
 Also, all dependencies of pytorch-geometric are needed.
 - Python==3.8.5
 - pytorch==1.5.1
 - pytorch_geometric==1.6.1